• Skip to primary navigation

 • First, after removing the pumpkins from the oven, allow them to cool until they can be safely handled.

-• Second, if you roasted the pumpkin with seeds, use a metal spoon to scoop out the seeds and discard.
-Otherwise, scoop out the flesh and transfer it to a food processor or high speed blender.
+• Second, if you roasted the pumpkin with seeds, use a metal spoon to scoop out the seeds and discard them.
+Otherwise, scoop out the flesh and transfer it to a food processor or high-speed blender.

 • Next, puree the flesh in batches until smooth and silky.